lazarusmwangim/Ticketing-System-Node-JS/README.md

 To use, test or consume the API's you need to provide the authentication key in your headers.</br>

 To run the graphql endpoints, {base_url}/graphql</br>
-Then Copy the query content in the GraphQL.txt file..
+Then Copy the query content in the GraphQL.txt file.. </br>

+Testing the REST API's for write and update, import the postman_collection.json file to postman and test each endpoint.</br>

    Please let me know for issues or area of concern